andy-schulz/thekla_outdated/docs/md/create_rest_api_tests/REST_CLIENT_CONFIGURATION.md

 }
 ```

 The `restClientName` is meant to specify which client implementation to take.
-As of yet I just implemented implemented
+As of yet I just implemented
 the nodejs 'request' module, so specify it like seen above.

 To configure the client and the requests the `requestOptions` will be used.

 ## Useful request Options in detail

-I will just
+I will only document four of the available options.

 Check out the [Full List of request options]() for more details, or consult the the
 [nodejs request module](https://github.com/request/request) on GitHub.